why-trv/zmk-fw-deployer/README.md

 A quick and dirty Node.js script to make deploying **ZMK** split keyboard firmware artifacts from GitHub Actions a tiny bit easier.

 Looks for the latest build artifact in your ZMK config repo (`deploy` mode) or the newly built artifacts (`watch` mode), downloads, unzips and 'copies' the firmware to the **nice!nano** bootloader volume (`NICENANO`).
-The only thing you need to do is double-click the reset button on the halves of your keyboard when the script asks you to.
+The only thing you need to do is double-click the reset button (or even better, tap the `&bootloader` key) on the halves of your keyboard when the script asks you to.

 **Important:** If a `NICENANO` volume is already mounted when running the script, it's assumed to be the **left** half of the keyboard.